VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Evaluation

-\textbf{Hardware Implementation.} We implement VersaQ-3D in RTL and synthesize our design using Synopsys Design Compiler based on TSMC 28nm CMOS Technology to obtain the power and area metrics.
+\textbf{Hardware Implementation.} We implement VersaQ-3D in RTL and synthesize our design using Synopsys Design Compiler based on TSMC 28nm CMOS technology to obtain the power and area metrics.
 On-chip SRAMs are generated by the provided memory compiler with the same technology.
-The operating clock frequency for our design is 1 GHz.
+We set the operating clock frequency targeting 1 GHz, which is a commonly adopted configuration for 28nm technology in prior accelerator designs~\cite{lee2023neurex, chen2025bitmod, lee2024gscore}.
 To evaluate the overall performance of VersaQ-3D, we develop a cycle-level simulator verified against our RTL design.
 The DRAM timing and power characteristics are obtained using Ramulator2~\cite{luo2023ramulator} with the configuration of LPDDR5-6400, which provides a bandwidth of 102.4 GB/s.
+To evaluate the quantization accuracy, we implement our algorithm in PyTorch~\cite{paszke2019pytorch} based on the open-source code of VGGT~\cite{wang2025vggt}.
+The pre-trained model we adopt is the official VGGT-1B model from Hugging Face.

-\textbf{Baselines.} We choose two commonly adopted edge GPUs as our baselines, including Jetson XNX~\cite{ditty2018nvidia} with a typical power consumption of 20W, and Jetson ONX~\cite{ditty2022nvidia} with a typical power consumption of 25W.
-The runtime power is obtained from \texttt{jtop} power monitor.
-To the best of our knowledge, our proposed VersaQ-3D is the first work to design accelerators for feed-forward and generalizable 3D reconstruction models.
-We therefore do not compare against prior NeRF/3DGS‑based 3D vision accelerators, as they target photorealistic view synthesis with per‑scene training and different model assumptions.
-Sec.~\hyperlink{par:3D}{VI} gives the detailed discussion for the reason.
+\textbf{Baselines.} \uline{\textit{Quantization Baselines:}} We compare VersaQ-3D against several representative quantization methods, including both calibration-free approaches and techniques adopted by quantization-based transformer accelerators: \begin{itemize} \item RTN directly quantizes weights and activations to the target bit-width using round-to-nearest. \item QuaRot~\cite{ashkboos2024quarot} applies Hadamard rotation to weights and activations to reduce outliers before quantization. \item ANT~\cite{guo2022ant} packages multiple data types and selects among them to quantize tensors at channel/token granularity. \item Olive~\cite{guo2023olive} adopts an outlier-victim pairing strategy to encode and preserve outlier values. \end{itemize} All baselines are evaluated under the same W4A8 and W4A4 configurations as our method, with quantization applied to both linear and attention layers.
+All methods operate at channel/token-wise granularity and quantize both weights and activations to ensure a fair comparison.